python-qt-tools/PyQt5-stubs/doc/CONTRIBUTING.md

     to the `QApplication` constructor will do the trick.
 See `qlineedit.py` for an example of how to do it.

 3. Run your example file with Python.
-There should be no error.
+There should be no error and no output.

    Example:

 ```
 .../PyQt5-stubs/tests/ (env_for_tests) $ python qlineedit.py
+.../PyQt5-stubs/tests/ (env_for_tests) $
 ```